TexasBrewster County

 Critical Deadlines

-• ALR Hearing: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing to contest the suspension of your driver's license.
-Missing this deadline automatically suspends your license.
+• ALR Hearing: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Texas Department of Public Safety (DPS) to contest the suspension of your driver's license.

-• License Suspension Timeline: If you do not request an ALR hearing, or if you lose the hearing, your license suspension will begin approximately 40 days after your arrest.
+• License Suspension: If you do not request an ALR hearing, your license will be automatically suspended 40 days after your arrest.

 DUI Enforcement in Brewster County